Time travel: Civil War diaries and letters posted online

 STARKVILLE, Miss.
-(AP) — Civil War diaries by a Union officer and letters by a Union soldier can now be read on a Mississippi State University website.
+(AP) — The Civil War diaries of a Union officer and letters by a Union soldier can now be read on a Mississippi State University website.

-The university says in a news release that the documents are part of the Ulysses S. Grant Presidential Library housed on the Starkville campus.
+The university said in a statement that the documents are part of the Ulysses S. Grant Presidential Library housed on the Starkville campus.

-The diaries contain information about his post-war experiences in Washington, where Babcock was personal secretary to Grant during his presidency.
+The diaries also cover Babcock’s wartime experiences in Kentucky, Ohio, and Tennessee before he was summoned to Virginia.
+They contain information about his post-war experiences in Washington, where Babcock was personal secretary to Grant during his presidency, including his mission to Santo Domingo in 1869.
+The collection also contains speeches, correspondence, and newspaper clippings.

 Most Read Stories